 He may not be a household name, but Roy Kelly has developed a solid reputation among his peers.
-He got his start after losing \$30,000 by entrusting it to a fast talking options broker in the late 1970s.
+He got his start after losing \$30,000 by entrusting it to a fast talking options broker in the mid 1970's.
 Three weeks after writing the cheque to open his account, his broker called to ask for another \$750 to cover margin losses.
 His original investment was gone.
 It was the equivalent of losing more than \$200,000 today.
-An expensive lesson, but it helped put him on the right track.
+An expensive lesson , but it helped put him on the right track.

 Roy decided that if he were to make money in the markets, he would have to take full responsibility.
 This was lesson number two.
-Over then next 10 years, he used whatever resources he could, combined with lots of determination and personal sacrifice, to make it.
+Over the next 10 years, he used whatever resources he could, combined with lots of determination and personal sacrifice, to make it.

-His two greatest mentors were Larry Williams and Joe DiNapoli (of Fibonacci fame).
 Roy bought everything he could lay his hands on in the late 1970s and early 1980s, spending tens of thousands of dollars.
-Three of the biggest lessons he learned from his mentors were the importance of money management skills, a dedication to the business of trading and the importance of honesty.
+Two of the biggest lessons he learned was the importance of money management skills, a dedications to the business of trading.

-Trading the Roy Kelly way
+Trading the Roy Kelly method

 As Roy gained experience, he began to find indicators that worked for him.
-He became proficient with TradeStation in the early days, and learned how to create his own indicators in the program's Easy Language.
+He became proficient with TradeStation in the early days, and designed and developed his own indicators.
 His first big breakthroughs were the Kelly Cycle Identifier and Turn Point Indicators, which he has continued to modify and still uses today.
-Unhappy with the moving average indicators available, he developed something he called the Roy Kelly Advance MA for the S&P 500 market.
+Unhappy with the moving average indicators available, he developed something he called the Roy Kelly Advance MA for the S&P 500, and other markets.